Byte-Nova/Rimworld-Together/README.md

 To install mods, directly dump the mod folder (The one with the numbers in the title if grabing from Steam) inside whichever folder you choose.

-## Contribution
-If you want to contribute, directly ask the development team (in here or in Discord) and we will gladly grant you access to the files!
-Working together makes us stronger and our common dream come closer-

 ## Other Questions?
 Please don't hesitate to create and issue on Github if you have any question/issue with the server.
 We are here for you!